 Propane is sold in competition with a wide variety of other energy sources such as fuel oil, electricity and natural gas, some of which are less costly on an energy equivalent basis.
-While propane is usually more cost effective than electricity, electricity is a major competitor in most areas.
+While propane is usually more cost effective than electricity, electricity, including through the increased adoption of heat pumps in some jurisdictions, is a major competitor in most areas.
 Fuel oil is also used as a residential, commercial and industrial source of heat and, in general, is less costly on an equivalent energy basis, although the operating efficiencies, environmental and air quality factors of propane help make it competitive with fuel oil.
-Propane is generally not competitive with natural gas in areas where natural gas already exists and natural gas tends to displace propane where it is available.
-Other alternative energy sources such as compressed natural gas, methanol and ethanol are available or could be further developed and could have an impact on the propane industry and our businesses in the future.
+Propane is generally not cost competitive with natural gas in areas where natural gas pipelines already exist, and natural gas, methanol and ethanol are available or could be further developed and could have an impact on the propane industry and our businesses in the future.
+Although Superior now offers CNG through Certarus, the expansion of competition in the CNG space could also create downward pressure on the demand for propane.
 The trend towards increased conservation measures and technological advances in energy efficiency may have a detrimental effect on propane demand and our businesses' sales.
-Increases in the cost of propane encourage customers to reduce fuel consumption and to invest in more energy efficient equipment, reducing demand.
 Propane commodity prices are affected by crude oil and natural gas commodity prices.